Noh: Origins

-The establishment of Noh by Kan'ami and Zeami
+The establishment of Noh by Kan'ami and Zeami Motokiyo

 In the 14th century, during the Muromachi period (1336 to 1573), Kan'ami Kiyotsugu and his son Zeami Motokiyo reinterpreted various traditional performing arts and completed Noh in a significantly different form from the traditional one, essentially bringing Noh to the present form.
 Kan'ami was a renowned actor with great versatility playing roles from graceful women and 12-year-old boys to strong men.
 When Kan'ami first presented his work to the 17-year-old Ashikaga Yoshimitsu, Zeami was a child actor in his play, around age 12.
 Yoshimitsu fell in love with Zeami and his position of favor at court caused Noh to be performed frequently for Yoshimitsu thereafter.

 Konparu Zenchiku, who was the great-grandson of Bishaō Gon no Kami, the founder of the Konparu school, and the husband of Zeami's daughter, incorporated elements of waka (poetry) into Zeami's Noh and further developed it.

 By this period, among the five major schools of Noh, four were established: the Kanze school, established by Kan'ami and Zeami; the Hōshō school established by Kan'ami's eldest brother; the Konparu school; and the Kongō school.
 All of these schools were descendants of the sarugaku troupe from Yamato Province.
 The Ashikaga Shogunate supported only the Kanze school among the four schools.